-XTANDI is a prescription medicine used to treat men with prostate cancer that:
+XTANDI is FDA-approved to treat 4 types of advanced prostate cancer

 • Was still responsive to hormone therapy or surgical treatment to lower testosterone